Events

 COTS, Inc. is a transitional shelter helping individuals experiencing homelessness in the Fox Valley, Wisconsin.
 Their goal is to end homelessness by helping individuals to transition to self-sufficiency and independent living.

-Trinity House provides free housing, life-changing programming, and a supportive community in a residential setting for moms pregnant or parenting an infant and are experiencing housing instability.
+Trinity House (VIDA) provides free housing, life-changing programming, and a supportive community in a residential setting for moms pregnant or parenting an infant and are experiencing housing instability.
 Their goal is to ensure that women who are facing an unexpected pregnancy or parenting young children under challenging circumstances are supported, loved and safe.

 BSC (Blessed Solonus Casey) is an organization helping the homeless with a warm meal and a place to stay out of the cold when the weather is under 10 degrees in Appleton.
 If you would like donate to help with financial assistance for the hotel rooms, checks may be made payable to “BSC” and provided to the parish office.